pngmbh/ansible-role-docker-graylog/README.md

 Limitations
 -----------

-Currently, this only supports the `gelf` log input via UDP.
+Currently, this only supports the `gelf` and `syslog` log inputs, both via UDP.

 Requirements
 ------------